checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

     If S dereferences V at Upper ∧ // II edge(B',B) is a true edge:  // III
-      // Only on a true edge we know that the element dereferenced at Upper is
+      // On a true edge, we can infer that the element dereferenced at Upper is
       // non-null.
       In[B] = In[B] ∩ Out[B']
     Else:                          // IV